Willem-Alexander of the Netherlands: Other activities

-Using the name "W. A. van Buren", one of the least-known titles of the House of Orange-Nassau, he participated in the 1986 Frisian Elfstedentocht, a 200 km distance ice skating tour.
-He ran the New York City Marathon under the same pseudonym in 1992.
-Willem-Alexander completed both events.
+Using the name "W. A. van Buren", one of the least-known titles of the House of Orange-Nassau, he completed the 1986 Frisian Elfstedentocht, a 200 km distance ice skating tour.
+He ran the full New York City Marathon under the same pseudonym in 1992.

 Marriage and children

-On 2 February 2002, he married Máxima Zorreguieta Cerruti at the Nieuwe Kerk in Amsterdam.
+On 2 February 2002, he married Máxima Zorreguieta at the Nieuwe Kerk in Amsterdam.
 The marriage triggered significant controversy due to the role the bride's father, Jorge Zorreguieta, had in the Argentinian military dictatorship.
 The couple have three daughters: The Princess of Orange, Princess Alexia, and Princess Ariane.